National Cancer Awareness Day 2022: All About Cancer From Causes to Prevention

 Metastasis is basically the medical term for the spread of cancer.
 Once again, cancer spreads through blood vessels, lymph channels, or other body fluids.
 It also spreads to adjacent tissues.

 A modern sedentary lifestyle coupled with smoking and weight gain as well as bad food habits such as consuming aerated drinks and saturated fats can all trigger the development of cancer.
-A purely non-vegetarian diet without much vegetables can also be a trigger for cancer.
+A purely non-vegetarian diet without many vegetables can also be a trigger for cancer.
+Get a consultation at the leading cancer specialist hospital in Kharadi, Pune to know more about it.

 The most important thing that needs to be stressed about diet is the need for balance.
 Other than that, it is generally advised to avoid processed and stored foods and to eat more vegetables.